Over 1,000 attend Spirit AeroSystems Job Fair

 Leaders at Spirit said they are wanting to ramp up production.

-“Post-pandemic air travel has been picking up since almost 2019 levels, it’s still off around the world but it’s really picked up and there’s increased demand for aircraft and increased demand for our products and we need manufacturing workers to meet customer demand in 2023 in beyond,” said Spirit AeroSystems Senior Manager of Communication, Forrest Gossett.
+“Post-pandemic air travel has been picking up since almost 2019 levels, it’s still off around the world, but it’s really picked up, and there’s increased demand for aircraft and increased demand for our products, and we need manufacturing workers to meet customer demand in 2023 in beyond,” said Forrest Gossett, Spirit AeroSystems Senior Manager of Communication.

 For some jobs, Spirit is offering paid, on-the-job training.